 “Some people of my Ummah will fight India, Allah would grant them success, even they would find the Indian kings being trapped in fetters.
 Allah would forgive those warriors.
 When they would move towards Syria, then would find Isa Ibn-e-Maryam(A.S.) over there”.

 To recapitulate, Muslims have conquered India several times in the past.
 The Hadiths have become true and some of them going to be true in the future.
-Many hadiths showcase the name of Hazrat Issa, it means the conquer of India would be at the time of the revival of Hazrat Issa (A.S).
+Many hadiths showcase the name of Hazrat Issa, which means the conquer of India would be at the time of the revival of Hazrat Issa (A.S).

-The perennial exacerbations between India and Pakistan are proof of Ghazwa-e-Hind Pakistan in the future.
+The perennial exacerbations between India and Pakistan are proof of Ghazwa e Hind Pakistan in the future.
 Plus, the prophecies of Prophet Muhammad do not mean Islam supports the war but it means Islam supports a war, which uplifts the right and crushes the wrong.